-The following brief description of The Immortelle Income and Growth Fund (the Fund) is provided for general information purposes only.
+The following brief description of The El Tucuche Fixed Income Fund (the Fund) is provided for general information purposes only.
 Reference should be made to the Trust Deed and rules of the Fund for more complete information.

-(a) General
+(a) General information

 The Fund is an open ended mutual fund registered in Trinidad and Tobago and accordingly, there are no limits to the number of units which may be issued.
-It was established by the First Citizens Bank Limited under a Trust Deed dated 11 July 2005 in order to facilitate participation in the domestic, regional and international corporate and government sectors by the investing public through the purchase of units in the Fund.
-The Fund operations commenced on 15 September 2005.
+It was established by First Citizens Bank Limited under a Trust Deed dated 29 September 2008 in order to facilitate the generation of returns superior to all TT\$ registered money market mutual funds in the Republic of Trinidad and Tobago while providing an acceptable level of risk.
+The Fund operations commenced on 29 September 2008.

-The Fund's Trustee since July 2007, is First Citizens Trustee Services Limited.
+First Citizens Trustee Services Limited was appointed Trustee of the Fund.
+The Trust Deed was amended on the terms subject to conditions of a Supplemental Declaration of Trust dated 17 September 2015.
 The Fund's investment activities are managed by First Citizens Portfolio and Investment Management Services Limited (the Investment Manager), with First Citizens Depository Services Limited as its custodian and administrator.
-The Fund's Distributor is First Citizens Investment Services Limited
+The Fund Distributor is First Citizens Investment Services Limited.